MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HCSHResult.md

 ---
 # HCS Error Code

-Most of the the HCS functions use `HRESULT` return codes.
+Most of the HCS functions use `HRESULT` return codes.
 These return codes can be found in the [Winerror.h](/windows/win32/api/winerror/) header file.
 The following table shows HCS specific error codes: